presidential-innovation-fellows/pif-website/_blogs/pif-fellows-reflect-on-experiences.md

 Since PIF’s founding in 2012, over 50% of PIF alumni continue in or return to government after their fellowship.
 Using their experience in the program, PIFs have made significant impacts across several agencies and governmental departments as they continue their careers in public service.

 **BECKY SLOGERIS**{:.fellowName}

-*Former: PIF at the Department of Justice (DoJ) focusing on social impact design* *Current: Access DOJ Senior Design Lead at the Department of Justice’s Office for Access to Justice*
+*Former: PIF at the Department of Justice (DoJ) focusing on social impact design* *Current: Senior Design Lead at the Department of Justice's Access DOJ*

 <div class="usa-image-block">
   <img src="{{site.baseurl}}/assets/images/fellows/2022/becky-slogeris-headshot.jpg" alt="Photo of Becky Slogeris"/>